The 2026 Executive Committee

 Agastya Kohli, Artistic Director, Drama Wing

 Agastya has led Pratidhwani's Drama Wing since 2005, and has directed and produced a number of productions under the Pratidhwani banner.
-He has also directed for Live Girls!
-Theater, Infinity Box, PFP, Penguine Productions and 14/48.
+He has also directed for Centerstage Theater, Infinity Box, As If Theatre Company, Pork Filled Productions, Penguine Productions, 14/48 and more.
 As an actor Agastya has worked with Book-it Repertory, Pony World Theatre, Theatre22, ReAct Theatre, 14/48, PFP, SIS Productions, Theater Schmeater, Live Girls!
 Theater, and more.
 An avid theatre goer, Agastya used to watch about 3 plays a week in the Before Times, and is glad to see a slow return to normalcy in theatre production calendars.
 He is happy to recommend his favorites if you're looking for suggestions.
 Contact him at agastyak@pratidhwani.org.